Psivant/stormmsite/docs/tutorials/tutorial_i.md

 are found in **/stormm/home/src/Math/hpc_summation.cuh** (included by **/stormm/home/apps/Tutorial/hpc_tutorial_i.cu**)

-The tutorial is one of the applications compiled with the basic STORMM build, and can be run on the command line:
+With STORMM built, the pre-installed tutorial can be run on the command line:
 ```
 >> /stormm/build/dir/apps/Tutorial/tutorial_i.stormm.cuda